 - Target your media release carefully.
 Don’t send a release about a book launch to the sports writer, and don’t send one email to multiple journalists.
 Address them by name and take a sentence to introduce yourself, and if you’re not sure who to talk to call a general office number first and ask.

-- Remember, your event could be really interesting local news so don’t be shy!
-Think about what is interesting or newsworthy about your event and mention it – maybe you’re holding the only community fair in your town for the month, perhaps you’ve found a local celebrity to speak, or you might be repeating an event that was really successful the year before.
+- Remember, your event could be very interesting to local news so don’t be shy!
+Think about what is unique and newsworthy about your event and mention it – maybe you’re holding the only community fair in your town for the month, perhaps you’ve found a local celebrity to speak, or you might be repeating an event that was successful the year before.

 - The person you speak to may not report many mental health stories, so be prepared to explain terms or direct them to other resources for more information.
-One really great resource is www.mindframe-media.info.
+MINDFRAME have some good resources.

 Keep in touch with your media contacts after the event is over.
 Even if they haven’t run a story yet, if you can provide good photos and details on how successful the event was it may become more newsworthy.
 Whatever the outcome, make sure to say thank you for their time.